Castillo helps White Sox rally for 4-3 victory over Royals - Philly

 Giolito matched Kennedy most of the night, though.
 He surrendered four hits, walked four, threw a wild pitch and a hit a batter, but he also allowed only three runs over six scattershot innings.

-Lucas Duda drove in a pair of runs and Cheslor Cuthbert had the other RBI for the Royals, whose effort at small ball on a cold, blustery evening nearly beat the powerful White Sox.
+Duda drove in a pair of runs and Cheslor Cuthbert had the other RBI for the Royals.
+But the Royals also left eight on base, including the two in the ninth inning.

-Chicago matched a major league record by belting six home runs on opening day.

 MINOR MOVES